midl-dev/midl-website.github.io/signingkit.md

 We ship you the signing computers, batteries and 4G-LTE dongles.
 Plug them in your closet, hidden behind the wi-fi router, or in a skunkworks collocation somewhere.
 They do not have to be in the same place either.
 For increased reliability, you may geographically distribute them.

-When turned on, the devices securely establish a tunnel to our infrastructure.
-When you must act, an message comes to the signer, gets signed, then is returned for our infrastructure to broadcast it to the network.
+When turned on, the devices securely establish a connection to our infrastructure.
+When your turn comes, an message is tunneled to the signer, which signs it.
+It is then sent back for our infrastructure to broadcast it to the network.

 The signers themselves are being monitored, so if they ever loose power or Internet, you can expect a phone call from us !